 1. How does you company 1 Australia establish interpersonal communication?

 We build trust and strong relationships with key stakeholders in a business.
 They are students, the agent, a migration agent who is an ex-KOI student and administrative and academic staff of KOI.
 Interpersonal communication means connecting on more than business level, but a personal level as well which can be seen by Alexander Petrov's "cordial relationships" with people of KOI at informal level.

-2. What is about teamwork skills.
+2. What is about What is about

 I intensively communicate with my students and other stakeholders who may have different opinions, knowledge and experience.
 We together in the education process put aside personal differences and working toward a common goal which is usually my students' career, academic and life achievements.
 We succeed because we combine efforts with common "vector" and together we can do more than any individual.
 Also, we have a synergistic approach to the business including KOI's interest as an education provider.